Generative AI IT Security Guidelines

 • personal health and medical information

-• passwords and other secrets
+• passwords, passcodes, and other confidential information

-• commercially sensitive data and intellectual properties
+• commercially sensitive data and intellectual property

 4. If you are using ChatGPT, consider turning off “Chat History & Training” to prevent prompts from being logged and used for training the GPT model.
 Refer to this page on how to do this.